 I wait until after the second hour for this step, because I want the smoke to be the star at first.

-Smoke for another 30 to 90 minutes, until the internal temperature registers between 205-210F degrees.
+Smoke for another 30 to 90 minutes, until the internal temperature registers between 205-210F degrees using a digital thermometer.
 The smaller pieces will be done first.

 Once they hit the mark, remove them from the smoker, cover them with foil, and let them rest for at least 30 minutes before slicing.

 As with all beef cuts, it’s important to slice the beef against the grain.
 I slice the larger piece in half and then it’s sliced thin lengthwise.

 For a true deli slice, try to aim for an 1/8-inch thickness or less.